MCQ on Mycoplasma sps (Medical Microbiology)

 b) False

-6) A blood sample from a 19-year-old sexually active woman with genital infections was taken and cultured for the isolation of the responsible pathogen.
+6) A blood sample from a 19-year-old sexually active woman with genital infections was taken to culture and isolate the causative agent.

-Name the least likely pathogen that can be responsible for the infection?
+Identify the pathogen that is least likely to be responsible for the infection?

 a)Chlamydia trachomatis